NabeelHimaz/RISCV/statements/Marcus.md

 ## Summary of Contributions

-As the Memory Subsystem Lead, my primary responsibility was designing and implementing the robust data and instruction memory architectures required for the RISC-V processor.
-I also led the development of the Pipeline Registers to enable the transition from Single-Cycle to Pipelined execution and integrated the Data Cache for the final optimized build.
+As the Memory Subsystem Lead and Microarchitecture Engineer, my primary responsibility was designing and implementing the robust data and instruction memory architectures required for the RISC-V processor.
+I also led the development of the Pipeline Registers, the Data Cache, and advanced performance features including Dynamic Branch Prediction and the M-Extension (Hardware Multiplier).

 | Module Group | Specific Modules | Role |
 | :--- | :--- | :--- |